jp7677/dxvk-nvapi/README.md

 - NVIDIA DLSS for D3D11 and D3D12, by querying from Vulkan and forwarding the relevant calls into DXVK / VKD3D-Proton.
 - NVIDIA Reflex, by forwarding the relevant calls into [LatencyFleX](https://github.com/ishitatsuyuki/LatencyFleX).
 - Several NVAPI D3D11 extensions, among others `SetDepthBoundsTest` and `UAVOverlap`, by forwarding the relevant calls into DXVK.
-- NVIDIA PhysX, by supporting entry points for querying PhysX capability.
+- NVIDIA PhysX, by supporting entry points for querying PhysX capabilities.
 - Several GPU topology related methods for adapter and display information, by querying from DXVK and Vulkan.

-While originally being developed for usage with Unreal Engine 4, most notably for `Assetto Corsa Competizione`, more entry points have been added for enabling other NVIDIA related technologies.
+While originally being developed for usage with Unreal Engine 4, most notably for `Assetto Corsa Competizione`, more entry points have been added over time for enabling other NVIDIA related technologies.
 DXVK-NVAPI does not and will never cover the complete surface of NVIDIA's NVAPI.
 It is not meant as a full replacement, but rather as an addition to DXVK and VKD3D-Proton to enable several GPU features.

 ## Requirements